SilkRose/Pony/src/stories/saddle-bagged/02-underground.md

 Once I get to the door I go through it and close it behind me.
 I walk down the previously unexplored hallway. *If I’m lucky this will lead out of this crazy place.*

 The hallway is the same as the last two.
-At the end of the hallway is a door, like the last two made of wood, but this one had a symbol on it, a pink 6 pointed star with a smaller white 6 pointed star behind it slightly rotated, and 5 smaller 6 pointed stars around that.
+At the end of the hallway is a door, like the last two made of wood, but this one had a symbol on it, a pink six pointed star with a smaller white six pointed star behind it slightly rotated, and five smaller six pointed stars around that.

-I open it, on the other side is a 6 sided room with 5 more doors just like the one I came through with different symbols.
-From left to right it went; The door I came from, A door with 3 apples on it.
-A door with 3 butterflies on it.
-A door with 3 balloons on it.
+I open it, on the other side is a six sided room with five more doors just like the one I came through with different symbols.
+From left to right it went; The door I came from, A door with three apples on it.
+A door with three butterflies on it.
+A door with three balloons on it.
 A door with a cloud with a rainbow lightning bolt coming out of it.
-A door with 3 diamonds on it.
+A door with three diamonds on it.

 *I know I've seen these symbols before but where?*